 Writing Down Allowance (WDA)

-Any expenditure not covered by the AIA or super-deduction generally enters either the main rate pool or the special rate pool, attracting WDA at the appropriate rate – 18% and 6% respectively for 2021/22.
+Any expenditure not covered by the AIA generally enters either the main rate pool or the special rate pool, attracting WDA at 18% and 6% respectively for 2024/25.

 The special rate pool applies to higher emission cars, long-life assets and integral features of buildings, specifically: